 Although bloat can occur in any sized dog, it is much more common in large and giant breed dogs.
-Specifically, deep-chested breeds are at greatest risk, such as Great Danes, Mastiffs, St. Bernards, German Shepherds, Boxers, Standard Poodles and Dobermans, to name a few.
+Some statistics suggest that dogs weighing greater than one hundred pounds have a 20% chance of bloat.
+Specifically, deep-chested breeds are at greatest risk.
+Some breeds at a higher risk of GDV include:

 What are the signs of bloat in dogs?

-Your dog may act like he needs to vomit, but will retch without anything coming up other than a small amount of white foam.
-This is because when the stomach is overly distended or twisted, the valve to the stomach is blocked and the contents can not be vomited.
+Your dog may act like he needs to vomit but will retch without anything coming up other than a small amount of white foam.
+This is because when the stomach is overly distended or twisted, the valve to the stomach is blocked and the stomach’s contents cannot be vomited.

 How is bloat treated?

 Your veterinarian or animal hospital technician will confirm that your dog has bloat by doing a thorough examination and taking an x-ray to evaluate the stomach.
 Once bloat is confirmed, your veterinarian will try to stabilize your dog in preparation for emergency surgery.

 Dogs with bloat are in shock and experiencing decreased blood perfusion to vital organs, so intravenous (IV) fluids are started immediately.
 Many dogs will also experience a potentially fatal heart arrhythmia, which will be closely monitored and treated if possible.